Home Compare GAP vs HM-B.ST

 Stability

-On stability, H & M Hennes & Mauritz AB (publ) ranks near the top of the group; The Gap, Inc. sits in the weaker half.
+The same broad pattern appears on stability: H & M Hennes & Mauritz AB (publ) ranks near the top of the group, while The Gap, Inc. stays in the weaker half.

 GAP